 The Vikings travelled north of the border for their debut league matches on 19 October 2013 at the Blackburn Community Centre near Bathgate.
-Newcastle's women opened their league account with an impressive 21-10 win over Dundee, before the men's team lost their Division 2 match 12-34 to a powerful EK82 side from East Kilbride.
+Sporting their new Hummel team kit, Newcastle's women opened their league account with an impressive 21-10 win over Dundee, before the men's team lost their Division 2 match 12-34 to a powerful EK82 side from East Kilbride.